Meditation on my 2 years at Caseware

 I was on a hunt after finishing my contract with the previous organization.
 Lots of networking, tons of applications, dozens of interviews.

-Browsing on LinkedIn, I find this Slack community for HR/TA folks called The People People Group (TPPG) led by Martin Hauck.
+Browsing on LinkedIn, I found this Slack community for HR/TA folks called The People People Group (TPPG) led by Martin Hauck.

 I sent a request to join followed by a message on LinkedIn to Martin: “Hey!
 Just applied for TPPG.
 Let me in please.”
-We connected but nothing happens.
+We connected but nothing happened.

-A few weeks later I get a message from Martin: “Hey, are you in?”
-“Still waiting.” “~ Ok, hold on.”
-And so I join TPPG.
+A few weeks later I got a message from Martin: “Hey, are you in?”
+“Still waiting.” “~ OK, hold on.”
+And so I joined TPPG.

-Within 1–2 weeks I see somewhere a posting from Martin: “If you are a recruiter, I want to talk to you.”
+Within 1–2 weeks I saw a posting from Martin: “If you are a recruiter, I want to talk to you.”
 I comment.
 Send DM.
 Nothing happens.

 Oh good.
 We chat a bit more but in the end, I say: “Hey, Martin.
 I truly enjoyed the conversation but I don’t want to give false hopes and set wrong expectations.
 I am actually sitting on 3 offers.
 Got verbals.”
 And I was indeed. “~ No problem, man.
 All cool.”
 We say our goodbyes.